safeer997/the-battle-of-fate/README.md

 - `index.html`: The main HTML file for the game.
 - `images/`: Contains images for the Rock, Paper, and Scissors icons.

-## My Code Style

-I couldn't decide if it's "Rock, Paper, Scissors" or "CSS, JS, Jams."
-So, we combined them! 🤷‍♂️🎸
+- I couldn't decide if it's "Rock, Paper, Scissors" or "CSS, JS, Jams."
+So, I combined them!  🤷‍♂️🎸

 ## Author